downlinko/downlinko.github.io/_posts/development/2018-06-12-download-install-eclipse-mars-windows.md

 ## Step #1: Prerequisites

-Eclipse requires Java to work.
-Let's check if you have Java on your system.
+Eclipse requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} to work.
+Let's check if you have Java installed on your system.

 Click on the Windows button.
 Then type "<kbd>cmd</kbd>" in the search box and press `ENTER`.